Settings Reference

 Default: All files included

-Files or dependencies not matching these micromatch patterns will be ignored by the plugin.
+Files not matching these micromatch patterns will be ignored by the plugin.

 export default [{